ossu/computer-science/README.md

 - You can also interact through GitHub issues.
 If there is a problem with a course, or a change needs to be made to the curriculum, this is the place to start the conversation.
 Read more [here](CONTRIBUTING.md).
 - Subscribe to our [newsletter](https://tinyletter.com/OpenSourceSocietyUniversity).
 - Add **Open Source Society University** to your [Linkedin](https://www.linkedin.com/school/11272443/) profile!

+> [!WARNING]
-- Note: There is an unmaintained and deprecated firebase app that you might find when searching OSSU.
-You can safely ignore it.
+> There are a few third-party/deprecated/outdated material that you might find when searching for OSSU.
+We recommend you to ignore them, and only use this GitHub repo, or the [OSSU CS website](https://cs.ossu.dev).
+Some known outdated material are:
+>  - An unmaintained and deprecated firebase app.
 Read more in the [FAQ](./FAQ.md#why-is-the-firebase-ossu-app-different-or-broken).
+>  - An unmaintained and deprecated trello board
+>  - Third-party notion templates

 # Curriculum